portworx/px-docs/portworx_on_packet.md

 Create a Portworx Cluster, and "Get Startup Script" from the "Manage Clusters" page.
 Use the docker run command to launch PX-Enterprise, substituting the appropriate multipath devices and network interfaces, as identified from the previous steps.
 Alternatively, you can either run the 'px_bootstrap' script from curl, or construct your own [config.json] (/config-json.html) file.

-A recent enough Linux distribution is typically all that is needed.
-We recommend one of the following:

-* Ubuntu Xenial+
-* CentOS 7.0+
-* RHEL 7+
-* CoreOS 1192.1.0+